itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

 SELECT pg_last_wal_replay_lsn();
 ```

-This shows the replication status from the primary’s perspective.
+This shows the replication status from the primary's perspective.

 ## Gateway API

 ### Understanding Gateway API

-## Create a basic gateway

 A Gateway in Kubernetes is a networking resource that controls external traffic into a cluster, supporting HTTP, HTTPS, TCP, and UDP protocols.
 It acts as a central entry point, replacing Ingress, and works with GatewayClasses and Routes (HTTPRoute, TCPRoute, UDPRoute) for flexible traffic management.

-A GatewayClass defines the implementation of a Gateway , specifying which controller (e.g., NGINX, Istio, Cilium) will manage it.
+A GatewayClass defines the implementation of a Gateway, specifying which controller (e.g., NGINX, Istio, Cilium) will manage it.
 It acts as a template for Gateways, similar to how storageClass works for PersistentVolumes.

+### Create a Basic Gateway

 Install a basic Gateway resource named my-gateway in the default namespace.
-The gateway should be based on the gateway class nginx .
-You can view the gatewayClass with the command kubectl get gatewayclass .
+The gateway should be based on the gateway class nginx.
+You can view the gatewayClass with the command kubectl get gatewayclass.

 The gateway will be listening on port 80.